 A bodoni design, I call Joedoni in magazine layout mock-up.
 I've been working on this design for the last couple of months and have created 4 weights: thin, regular, bold and black, which is the style used below.
 The lesson with designing this style of typeface is to get all of the thin and thick strokes consistent from one letter to the next, create smooth curves and learn spacing for a display face.
 For now this design is finished until possibly re-visiting in the future where italics could also be added.

 I've been really interested in typography and type design the past couple years.
-As a result of my interest, I've been working on this design below.
+As a result of my interest, I created the design above.
 It started out a basic humanist sans, but have been growing to really appreciate grotesque faces with a flair of calligraphy, much like Bureau Grot designed by David Berlow and others at The Font Bureau.
-There are a still some weaknesses to this design, but feel that it is a good start and hope to continue working on it and expanding the face to multiple weights.
-If you are interested in seeing it for yourself I would be glad to send you the OTF for both weights seen below.
+There are still some weaknesses to this design, but feel that it is a good start and hope to continue working on it and expanding the face to multiple weights.